Confederation: Switzerland

 Switzerland, officially known as the Swiss Confederation, is an example of a modern country that traditionally refers to itself as a confederation because the official (and traditional) name of Switzerland in German (the majority language of the Swiss) is Schweizerische Eidgenossenschaft (literally "Swiss Comradeship by Oath"), an expression which was translated into the Latin Confoederatio Helvetica (Helvetic Confederation).
 It had been a confederacy since its inception in 1291 as the Old Swiss Confederacy, which was originally created as an alliance among the valley communities of the central Alps, until it became a federation in 1848 but it retains the name of Confederacy for reasons of historical tradition.
 The confederacy facilitated management of common interests (such as freedom from external domination especially from the Habsburg Empire, the development of republican institutions in a Europe dominated by monarchies and free trade), and it ensured peace between the different cultural entities of the area.

 After the Sonderbund War of 1847, when some of the Catholic cantons of Switzerland attempted to set up a separate union (Sonderbund in German) against the Protestant majority, a vote was held and the majority of the cantons approved the new Federal Constitution which changed the political system to one of a federation.

 Union State of Russia and Belarus

 In 1999, Russia and Belarus signed a treaty to form a confederation, which came into force on 26 January 2000.
 Although it was given the name Union State, and has some characteristics of a federation, it remains a confederation of two sovereign states.
 Its existence has been seen as an indication of Russia's political and economic support for the Belarusian government.
 The confederation was created with the objective of co-ordinating common action on economic integration and foreign affairs.
 However, many of the treaty's provisions have not yet been implemented.
 Consequently, The Times, in 2020, described it as "a mostly unimplemented confederation".

+Alliance of Sahel States

+On July 6, 2024, at the end of the first summit of the Alliance of Sahel States (AES), the final communiqué announced the creation of a confederation of the three countries of the AES, namely Mali, Burkina Faso and Niger.
+All three countries were members of ECOWAS, before their memberships were suspended after a successive string of military coups.
+Subsequently, the countries withdrew from ECOWAS and formed the AES.